 However, with respect to the fulness of the priesthood holding the sealing keys was not, in and of itself, sufficient.
 Holding priesthood keys can be a temporary situation.
 An ordinance was required.

 …the Prophet had not as yet administered the ordinances that made men kings and priests.
 Brigham Young said three weeks before this discourse [27 Aug.
 1843] that no one yet in the Church had the fulness of the Melchizedek Priesthood, "For any person to have the fullness of that priesthood, he must be a king and priest" (History of the Church, 5:527, which is quoted verbatim from the original source kept by Wilford Woodruff, Church Archives).
 These ordinances were instituted on 28 September 1843 and in the next five months were conferred on twenty men (and their wives, except for those whose names are asterisked): Hyrum Smith, Brigham Young, Heber C. Kimball, Willard Richards, Newel K. Whitney, William Marks, John Taylor, John Smith, Reynolds Cahoon, Alpheus Cutler, Orson Spencer, Orson Hyde*, Parley P. Pratt*, Wilford Woodruff, George A. Smith, Levi Richards*, Cornelius P. Lott, William W. Phelps Isaac Morley, and Orson Pratt.* (op. cit., italics added)

 The fulness of the priesthood and the individual sealing referred to as calling and election may be considered as proceeding essential hand-in-hand.
 And certainly, at least to the present point in this dispensation, this penultimate blessing package has not been a common occurrence.
 Rather it is reserved for those who magnify their callings.
 And we would here suggest that the word magnify goes considerably beyond just doing a good job in one's priesthood callings.
-It is a calling to intercession and regular personal stewardships as directed.
+It is a calling to intercession and regular personal stewardships as directed by the Lord.
 It requires a level of internalized Light and Truth that allows one to proceed at some point into Celestial realms while passing the angel sentinels that are set there.
 See also Intercession - A Case Study.